 Rural Arkansas and Inviting Russellville Draw Retirees Seeking A Peaceful Setting, Lake Recreation and Life's Simpler Pleasures

 Cost of Living: Below the National Average

-Tucked away in the lush rolling hills of west central Arkansas, Russellville (population 30,000) sits along the Arkansas River between the Ozark Mountains and the Ouachita Mountains.
+Tucked away in the lush rolling hills of west central Arkansas, Russellville (population 32,000) sits along the Arkansas River between the Ozark Mountains and the Ouachita Mountains.
 It is an unpretentious, amiable place that got its start in the 1820s.
 The town grew with the arrival of new infrastructure, including the railroad in the 1870s, Interstate 40 in the 1950s, a dam in the 1960s and a nuclear power plant in the 1970s.
-Today, Russellville is home to nearly a dozen Fortune 500 companies (Tyson, Firestone, etc.) and has been discovered as a great place to live and retire.
+Today, Russellville is home to divisions of nearly a dozen Fortune 500 companies (Tyson, Firestone, etc.) and has been discovered as a great place to live and retire.

-In fact, the population has grown by 6% within the last decade, and 33% of residents are age 45 or better.
+In fact, the population has grown 10% within the last decade, and 33% of residents are age 45 or better.
 Most locals are politically conservative, and 25% have at least a four year college degree.
-Racial diversity is starting to take hold.
-The crime is slightly above the national average, and the cost of living is 26% below the national average.
+The violent crime rate meets national average, but the property crime rate is slightly above the national average.
+The cost of living is 36% below the national average.

-The median home price is $145,000, and a housing dollar goes a long way here.
+The median home price is $195,000, reflecting a 3% increase since last year, and a housing dollar goes a long way here.
 Modest single family homes are available for less than $100,000, but inventory really opens up in the mid- to high-$100,000s.
-Homes in the $200,000s generally have three to five bedrooms, three baths, a large garage and maybe a pool.
-Homes in the $300,000s usually come with acreage.
-Million dollar residences are not common.

 The idyllic Arkansas River Valley where Russellville sits is gaining a reputation as a recreation oasis, making it difficult for even the most ardent homebody to stay inside.
 Neighboring 35,000-acre Lake Dardanelle, part of the river, and Lake Dardanelle State Park provide plenty of areas for camping, hiking, canoeing, rock climbing, boating, picnicking and bicycling.
 In fact, some of the top bicycling trails in Arkansas are here.